Automated-Amphibians/automated-amphibians.github.io/team/tutorials/java.md

 * Loops
 * The basics of inheritance and interfaces

 ### Quiz

-##### What is a
+* What is a class?
     * A class is a blueprint or template for a collection of variables in memory and methods/function contained by the instance.
+{:.quiz}